AlphaTok-Singapore/VerseMind-RAG/README.md

   <a href="README_CN.md">简体中文</a>
 </p>

-Alphatok-RAG is a document intelligence and semantic generation system, providing a complete RAG (Retrieval-Augmented Generation) solution that supports document loading, chunking, parsing, vector embedding, indexing, semantic search, and text generation.
+AlphaMind is a document intelligence and semantic generation system, providing a complete RAG (Retrieval-Augmented Generation) solution that supports document loading, chunking, parsing, vector embedding, indexing, semantic search, and text generation.

 ## Features